navin-moorthy/100-Days-of-Code-Round-1/log.md

 [Keeweb](https://keeweb.info/) - Free cross-platform password manager compatible with KeePass files and it's light weight accessible from browser.
 IMO this is the best password manager that I came across.

-[Tusk](https://github.com/subdavis/Tusk) - For accessing keePass files from the extension but the need for it is
+[Tusk](https://github.com/subdavis/Tusk) - For accessing keePass files from the extension but the need for it is less as manual copy pasting .

 [Table of Contents](#toc)